-- PSI Score: This is the cumulative score I have based on how each WR ranked across all the metrics listed above.
-Here’s how I weighted the metrics to get to my final rankings: DR and PI at 40% each, BP at 15% and SWRM at 5%.
+- PSI Score: This is the cumulative score based on how each WR ranked across all the metrics listed above.
+Here’s how the metrics are weighted to get to the final scores: DR and PI at 40% each, BP at 15% and SWRM at 5%.
 BA is accounted for well enough within PI, and HaaS is only good to look at for those WR’s at/over 6’1” from my understanding.
-This will need to be refined as time goes on but for now works well I think.
-So using the WR PSI I ranked each prospect below.
+After the WR’s are given scores they are then placed into tiers based on those scores with all the other classes that have been analyzed.

-For the most part I haven’t heard of most of these guys and don’t expect for you to have either.
-However maybe one of these guys may have gone to your alma mater, were drafted/ signed as a UDFA by your favorite team or maybe you saw them on ESPN’s top 10 plays once and therefore are thinking of drafting them or picking them up off the waiver wire.
+Unless one of these guys attended your alma mater, were drafted/ signed as a UDFA by your favorite team or maybe you saw them on ESPN’s top 10 plays once, you likely haven’t heard of these guys before.

-Whatever the reason may be that could lead you to adding these guys to your roster, note this.
+If they were signed by your favorite team or whatever the reason may be that could lead you to thinking about adding these guys to your roster, note this.
 No player since 2014 with scores this low have ever been valuable in Fantasy Football.
-These guys project as the definition of roster cloggers, so let your fellow league mates add these guys while you add someone – hopefully – more valuable.
+These guys project as the definition of roster cloggers, so let your fellow league mates add these guys while you add someone more valuable.